 Visual novels are also known for having very lengthy scripts, which are, on average, longer than even traditional novels, due to their non-linear, interactive nature (with the branching narratives and dialogue trees often requiring more text).
 When translated into English, the word count for visual novels are often in the hundreds of thousands, with some even exceeding a million words (such as the fan translations of YU-NO, Higurashi no Naku Koro ni, and Clannad, for example).
 Clannad and Fate/Stay Night have longer word counts than the entire Lord of the Rings trilogy, for example.

 Because visual novels revolve almost entirely around storytelling and character interactions, this allows the narratives to be much more non-linear than is usually possible in other genres.
-In RPG's, for example, the choices made often have a limited impact on the overall main plot (due to the greater budgets and resources required to do so), whereas in visual novels, choices usually have a much bigger impact on the entire plot, often leading to entirely different branches, which are often referred to as "routes" or "scenarios" within the visual novel genre.
-Similarly in Western point & click adventure games, the plots are often quite linear due to their greater emphasis on exploration and puzzle-solving, elements that most visual novels either streamline or eschew in favour of providing a more ambitious, non-linear, interactive storytelling experience.
+In RPG's, for example, the choices made often have a limited impact on the overall main plot (due to the greater budgets and resources required to do so), whereas in visual novels, choices usually have a much bigger, more meaningful, impact on the plot, often leading to entirely different branches, which are often referred to as "routes" or "scenarios" within the genre.
+This is one of the key elements usually differentiating visual novels from Western point & click adventure games, where the plots are often more linear due to their greater emphasis on exploration and puzzle-solving, elements that most visual novels either streamline or eschew in favour of providing a more ambitious, non-linear, interactive storytelling experience.

-Non-linear branching storylines have become a common trend among visual novels, which frequently emphasize player choices that lead to multiple branching storylines and multiple endings.
+Non-linear branching storylines have become a defining feature of visual novels, which usually emphasize meaningful player choices that lead to multiple branching storylines and multiple endings.
 Decision points within a visual novel often present players with the option of altering the course of events during the game, leading to many different possible scenarios and outcomes.
 This multi-scenario branching narrative structure was largely popularized by Chunsoft's Otogiriso (1992) and Banshee's Last Cry (1994), though earlier visual novels since the 1980's had also experimented with non-linear storytelling, such as the Yuji Horii Mysteries series, Tokimeki High School (1986), and Mirrors (1990).
-Since then, some of the most ambitious attempts at interactive storytelling have often arose from the visual novel genre.
+Since then, the most ambitious attempts at interactive storytelling have often arose from the visual novel genre.

 ELF's most famous visual novel, YU-NO: A girl who chants love at the bound of this world (1996), in addition to establishing the branching narrative structure used in many subsequent visual novels, featured a science fiction plot revolving around time travel and parallel universes.
 The player travels between parallel worlds using a Reflector device, which employs a limited number of stones to mark a certain position as a returning location, so that if the player decides to retrace steps, they can go to an alternate universe to the time they've used a Reflector stone.
 The game also implemented an original system called ADMS, or Automatic Diverge Mapping System, which displays a screen that the player can check at anytime to track the direction in which they are heading along the branching plot lines.
 Similar systems have later been employed in the 2010 role-playing games Radiant Historia and Tactics Ogre: Let Us Cling Together.